What is spinal stenosis pain?

-As with most diseases of the spinal column, there is no cure.
-The standard treatments for pain due to spinal stenosis are over-the-counter (OTC) and prescription narcotic and non-narcotic medication, rest, physical therapy, steroid injections, and traction.
-As most patients who suffer with this type of pain soon realize, these treatments are usually not sufficient and many, especially the oral medications, are associated with serious side effects such as sedation, nausea, constipation, and even addiction.
-Extended use of some over-the-counter (OTC) medications such as ibuprofen, naproxen, and acetaminophen may even result in stomach ulcers, kidney failure, heart failure, and liver failure.
-Many sufferers with pain due to spinal stenosis often search for alternative solutions to the usual over-the-counter and prescription medications.
-Surgery may be required when the excruciating pain does not resolve or when severe nerve damage is evident.
-However, even with the best surgeon, surgery is not always successful and in many cases, the patient’s condition worsens.
+As with most diseases of the spinal column, there is no cure for spinal stenosis.
+The standard treatments for scoliosis pain are over-the-counter pain medication, prescription narcotic and non-narcotic pain medication, rest, physical therapy, steroid injections, and traction.
+These treatments are typically not sufficient and, in the case of oral medication, have serious side effects such as sedation, nausea, constipation, and addiction.
+Extended use of over-the-counter medications, such as ibuprofen, naproxen, and acetaminophen, can cause stomach ulcers and kidney, heart, or liver failure.
+Surgery may be required if the pain does not resolve or when severe nerve damage is evident.

-Sudden severe pain, especially in the chest, arms, or head, or pain in any area of the body that does not resolve after a couple of weeks, should always be evaluated by a physician to be certain that other medical conditions, including heart disease, infections, or even cancer is not the underlying cause of pain.
+Sudden severe pain, especially in the chest, arms, or head, pain associated with fever, numbness or weakness, or pain in any area of the body that does not resolve after a couple of weeks, should always be evaluated by a physician to be certain that other medical conditions, including heart disease, stroke, infections, or even cancer is not the underlying cause of pain.

 Developed by a UCLA-trained, pain specialist medical physician, Overtime Pain Relief Lotion is clinically tested, safe, and effective to reduce inflammation and help temporarily relieve minor headaches and pains from underlying muscle, arthritis, joint, neck and back pain symptoms.